Destinations of Leavers from Higher Education survey 2016/17 (HESA) (full-time UK students)

-Our course provides the practical experience, scientific knowledge and engineering skills you'll need to launch your career in music technology and audio systems.
+Gain the practical experience, scientific knowledge and engineering skills you'll need to launch your career in music technology or audio engineering.

 With access to the latest computer design labs, multi-speaker surround sound systems, multimedia studios and an anechoic chamber you’ll be able to explore synthesiser technology, MIDI, audio recording, sampling and digital audio signal processing.
 You’ll not just learn how this technology is applied in making and recording music, but also use your engineering expertise to design and build the next generation of audio technology.